naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Tuesday 09 May 2023 06:19:03 AM UTC
+*last update of this page is Wednesday 10 May 2023 05:39:17 AM UTC

 <center>